dice-group/autoindex/README.md

 Parameters: requestType : custom, userId : {if any} , useLocalDataSource : false (true to use a local Extraction data source), a json field "keys" which takes {"firstKey: key , "secondKey": value , "category": (Entity,Property or Class) }

 Search : /search
 Parameters: query : { Query to search} , type: {LABEL or URI}, userId : {if any and must match the id provided during createIndex} , category : {Either Entity , Class or Property}.
 Wildcards * and ? are supported in the query field.

 ### Customizing Select Queries
 application.properties file contains options to edit/add new prefixes , modify existing select queries for entity,class and property by modifying entity.whereclause , class.whereclause and property.whereclause fields respectively.

 To add new prefixes, go to the prefix list, add a new entry, both name and url are mandatory.
 If the last line in prefixes in configuration file is prefix4.url then you can add a new entry as prefix5.name and prefix5.url and so on.

+Additionally, Select Queries can be customized through the Rest interface call of Indexing any EndPoint URL.

+Create Index : /index/create
+Parameters  : endPointParameters : {"url":Valid End Point URL , "isEntityCustomized": true , "isPropertyCustomized" : true , "isClassCustomized" : true , "entitySelectQuery" : Select Query for indexing Entities with necessary Prefixes , "propertySelectQuery" :Select Query for indexing Properties with necessary Prefixes , "classSelectQuery" : Select Query for indexing classes with necessary Prefixes} , requestType : URI , userId : {if any} , useLocalDataSource : false (true to use a local Extraction data source) , default_graph : { if any}.

+Please note the following when there is a need to customize select Queries through Rest interfaces.
+1. isEntityCustomized , isPropertyCustomized or isClassCustomized can be true when the user wants to overwrite the default Select Query with the select Query provided in the rest Interface.
+Please note it is mandatory to provide a value for entitySelectQuery when isEntityCustomized is passed as true.
+Similarly for properties and class Select Queries.
+By default, isEntityCustomized , isPropertyCustomized and isClassCustomized are optional and is assigned as false even if parameter is not passed.

+2. Select Query for indexing Properties with necessary Prefixes : Select Queries provided should follow Sparql standards.
+Select Query is one complete text field which can also contain prefixes.
+Prefixes should be of the form PREFIX key:<value>, For example : PREFIX owl: <http://www.w3.org/2002/07/owl#>.
+Please note that when customizing Select Queries, only the values provided in the rest interface calls as a part of Select Query will be considered and the default prefixes will not be considered.

 ### Docker
 First install docker in your system.
 For ubuntu you may refer to below link.